OLC-Bioinformatics/ConFindr/docs/usage.md

 If multiple genera were found, they will all be listed here, separated by a `:`
 - `NumContamSNVs`: The number of times ConFindr found sites with more than one base present.
 - `ContamStatus`: The most important of all!
 Will read `True` if contamination is present in the sample, and `False` if contamination is not present.
 The result will be `True` if any of the following conditions are met:
-	- 3 or more contaminating SNVs are found.
+	- More than 1 contaminating SNV per 10000 base pairs examined was found.
 	- There is cross contamination between genera.
 - `PercentContam`: Based on the depth of the minor variant for sites with multiple bases, ConFindr guesses at what percent of your reads come from a contaminant.
 The more sequencing depth you have, the more accurate this will get.
-In my experience, this will tend to be a slight overestimate, particularly for low depth samples.
+For lower levels of contamination (around 5 percent) this tends to get overestimated, but the number gets more accurate as contamination level increases, as well as sequencing depth.
 - `PercentContamStandardDeviation`: The standard deviation of the percentage contamination estimate.
 Very high values may indicate something strange is going on.
 - `BasesExamined`: The number of bases ConFindr examined when making the contamination call.
-Will usally be around 20kb.
+Will usally be around 20kb for rMLST databases, and will vary when other databases are used.
+- `DatabaseDownloadDate`: Date that rMLST databases were downloaded, if you have them.
+As these are curated and updated regularly, it's a good idea to re-run `confindr_database_setup` every now and then.

 ConFindr will also produce two CSV files for each sample - one called `samplename_contamination.csv`, which shows the contaminating sites, and one called `samplename_rmlst.csv`, which shows ConFindr's guess at which allele is present for each rMLST gene.